rayush2001/Hindusity/README.md

-Hindusity is personal project website using html css
+Hindusity website is personal project
+I use html css to make this project